Advertiser Disclosure

 FHA loans vs. conventional loans

-FHA loans can have lower interest rates than conventional loans, but they also have higher upfront costs.
-How do FHA loans compare to 30-year fixed mortgages?
-See the table below for an example of the costs associated with an FHA loan versus a 30-year fixed loan.
-Keep in mind that interest rates are dependent on the market and the borrower's creditworthiness.
+FHA loans sometimes have lower interest rates than conventional loans, but they also have higher upfront costs.
+Below are some of the costs associated with an FHA loan versus a 30-year fixed loan.
+Keep in mind that interest rates depend on the market and the borrower's creditworthiness.

 30-year fixed FHA loan | 30-year fixed conventional loan | |